 The university provides prelaw counseling for interested students.
-Contact the prelaw advisor at (219) 980-6841 or (219) 980-6636.
+Contact the prelaw advisor at (219) 980-6841 or (219) 980-6636, or (219) 980-6655.

 Medicine

 A student may be admitted to the School of Medicine upon receipt of the baccalaureate degree with a major in any department in the College of Arts and Sciences provided courses required by the School of Medicine are included.